 Who is eligible to be in a representative sample of the UK / US?

-In order for a participant to be eligible for a representative sample, there must be space remaining in their matching age, sex, or ethnicity subgroup.
-Additionally, they must be a current resident of the country being sampled and they must be fluent in the language of that country.
+To be eligible for a representative sample, participants must have an available spot in their matching age, sex, or ethnicity subgroup.
+They must also be current residents of the country being sampled and fluent in that country's language.

 What type of allocation algorithm does Prolific use?